-It is proposed that a new reservoir could be established on the Jacks Point hill to the west of the development at a suitable elevation to service the development.
-The applicant is able to provide the land necessary for the establishment of a reservoir and is able to provide the access required.
+It is proposed that a new reservoir could be established on a hill to the south of the developemt at a suitable elevation to service the development.
+The applicant is able to provide the land necessary for the establishment of a reservoir and is able to provide the land and access required.

-The new tank elevation will be very similar to the existing Coneburn water reservoir.
-There may be opportunities to link the reservoirs to provide security of supply and redundancy in the network.
+The new tank elevation will be very similar to the new Middleton Road tank which is approx. 2km from the development site.
+There may be opportunites to link the reservoirs to provide security of supply and redundancy in the network.

 Sizing of the reservoir should also be carefully considered as this could help eliminate peaks in the demand.
-This would then allow for a lower peak flow of water to be taken from the new system.
+This would then allow for a lower peak flow of water to be taken from the existing QLDC system.